RoseAsbenhe/simple-webpack2-boilerplate/README.md

 rm -rf .git && git init && yarn init
 ```

 > :information_source: Yarn is a dependency manager for your node packages. (https://yarnpkg.com/en/) You can install packages with `add` and uninstall them with `remove`.
 There are `devDependencies` (which will only be installed in your dev enviroment, e.g. dev-servers) and `dependencies` which will also be installed for production.
+To add `devDependencies` use the flag `--dev`

 Install dependencies: